Our Epic Vacation: Day 2, Part A

 The girls got to sit in an actual covered wagon!

-We saw a barn with actual chickens and cows and ponies and the girls really only cared about the barn cats and kittens.
+We saw a barn with chickens and cows and ponies—but the girls really only cared about the barn cats and kittens.

 We got to play on a pump organ just like the one that Pa bought for Mary.